 Zero Trust is the future of cybersecurity, but how exactly should a serviceable ZTA operate?
 How can you get started if you’re not even sure where you’re going?
 Luckily, we believe there’s a sensible way to begin your journey into a ZTA.
 The bottom line is this – if you can get your old infrastructure to abide by the rules of Zero Trust, you too can have a Zero Trust network without ripping and replacing perfectly functional elements.

-In this webinar, our chief technologist Collin Sweeney will break down what a true ZTA means and how to get started today by focusing on the most critical pillars as identified by the Cybersecurity and Infrastructure Security Agency zero trust maturity model: authentication of the user and the device.
+In this webinar, ZKX chief technologist Collin Sweeney leads a roundtable discussion with members of the ZKX R&D Team Alexis Korensky and Emerald Rafferty.
+This discussion will break down what a true ZTA means and how to get started today by focusing on the most critical pillars as identified by the Cybersecurity and Infrastructure Security Agency Zero Trust maturity model: authentication of the user and the device.